The controversial advert shows a mother sharing memories with her son about his dead father as they walk to a McDonald's restaurant

 The Advertising Standards Agency has confirmed that it is “assessing complaints” regarding the McDonald’s ad to see whether there are grounds for an investigation.

-Find out more about supporting a grieving child or teenager, or coping with grief after the death of a spouse or partner.
-You can also contact specialist bereavement support organisations for expert help and advice.
+Find out more about supporting a child bereavement support or teenage bereavement, or coping with grief after the death of a spouse or partner.
+You can also contact specialist counselling and bereavement organisations for expert help and advice.